 Channel catfish is a non-oily, freshwater, white fish.
 It is one of the finest sources of omega fatty acids, protein, minerals, and fat-soluble vitamins like vitamins A, E, and D.

 Channel catfish is moderately good source of protein (17.8 g/100 g -32% of RDI).
 Its white, flaky meat is firm and composes all the essential amino acids in good proportions.

 It's lean meat is a good source of polyunsaturated fatty acids (PUFA).
 Studies suggest a diet rich in fish that are high in omega-3 fatty acids can curb or prevent cognitive decline, dementia, depression, neuropsychiatric disorders, asthma, and inflammatory disorders.

 Channel cat contains just 0.024 ppm of methyl-mercury in its flesh.
 US FDA categorizes channel catfish in the "best choice" section considering mercury levels in its flesh.
-The recommendation is consumption of 2-3 serving (8-12 ounces) per week for channel cat.
+The recommendation is the consumption of 2-3 servings (8-12 ounces) per week for channel cat.